Maine Lobster Boat Racing: Be a Spectator!

 There are a number of crowd favorites.
 The big winner over the last several years has been Galen Alley’s FOOLISH PLEASURE from Beals Island, which also set the gasoline and over speed record of 72.8 mph at Stonington in 2011.
 Another crowd favorite is Alfred Osgood’s STARLIGHT EXPRESS of Vinalhaven, which holds the diesel speed record of 58.9 mph set at Portland in 2010.

-July 1st – Jonesport Beals (Moosabec Reach) Lobster Boat Races.
+June 30 – Moosabec Reach Lobster Boat Races (Jonesport Beals).
 These races are best viewed from the Beals Island bridge.

-August 12th – Winter Harbor Lobster Boat Races.
+July 29 – Harpswell Lobster Boat Races.
 These races are best viewed via boat.

 August 4 – Kennebec Reach Lobster Boat Races.
 This is a new addition to the 2018 lobster boat races schedule.

 August 11 – Winter Harbor Lobster Boat Races.
 These races are best viewed via boat.
 The lobster boat races form part of a wider Downeast Maine Lobster Festival held in the town that day.